Axe and Grind: Production

 "Axe and Grind" was directed by series regular Giancarlo Esposito, who does not appear in the episode.

 The episode was directed by Giancarlo Esposito, who plays Gus Fring, marking his television directorial debut.
 He is the second Better Call Saul cast member to direct an episode of the series after Rhea Seehorn (who plays Kim Wexler) directed the season's fourth episode, "Hit and Run".
 Unlike "Hit and Run", which prominently featured Seehorn's character, Esposito did not appear in "Axe and Grind".
 The actor said he had sent Vince Gilligan a copy of his second film around the time they were filming "Box Cutter" in Breaking Bad in hopes he could direct, but Gilligan did not have time to review it then.
 Esposito was surprised when Gilligan approached him ten years later to direct this episode.
 He said the producers had chosen him for the episode because it matched his personality.
 The episode also marks the debut of Ariel Levine as a solo writer; she previously co-wrote the Better Call Saul episodes "Something Unforgivable" and "Carrot and Stick".
 Furthermore, "Axe and Grind" featured John Ennis as Lenny, the actor hired to impersonate retired judge Rand Casimiro.
 Ennis was a cast member on the sketch comedy series Mr. Show with Bob and David starring Bob Odenkirk, who plays Jimmy McGill.
-His daughter Jessie Ennis made several appearances on Better Call Saul in the recurring role of Erin Brill, the law firm associate at Davis & Main; they appear together two episodes later.
+His daughter Jessie Ennis made several appearances on Better Call Saul in the recurring role of Erin Brill, the law firm associate at Davis & Main; they appear together in the next episode.